 There’s something timeless about The Marrieds music.
 By timeless I mean, when you throw on the duo’s latest – Fire in the Flame (their third full-length) you wouldn’t be far off the mark to wonder if you’re listening to an old Shawn Colvin or Mary Chapin Carpenter record.
 But it could also be a new First Aid Kit or The Head and the Heart release.

 The Marrieds, Jane Carmichael and Kevin Kennedy from London, Ontario mostly straddle the folk-country line, and the fine art of the hook isn’t lost in the process.
 Take the banjo out of Burning Heart, add a little drum machine and you have a dance hit.
-Rough up A Girl Said Yes a little and you have a classic sounding power pop anthem.
+Rough up A Girl Said Yes a little and you have a classic sounding power-pop anthem.

 But when they slow down, man, they can break your heart!
 Après Vous has a Springsteen Nebraska-period sound to it, and Fingers Crossed, and June are, well just flat-out gorgeous.

-Like another Canadian married duo – Whitehorse, The Marrieds work well together, and while Whitehorse draw from southern Gothic themes, to me The Marrieds sound distinctly Canadian.
+Like another Canadian married duo – Whitehorse, The Marrieds work well together, and while Whitehorse draws from southern Gothic themes, to me The Marrieds sound distinctly Canadian.
 That’s a good thing because I’d be remiss if I didn’t also mention the traces of Canadian country legends Cowboy Junkies and Blue Rodeo gold buried here.

 They’re also forever linked to Jane’s Addiction guitarist – Dave Navarro, but I’ll let Jane tell that story.